github/codeql/docs/codeql/ql-language-reference/ql-language-specification.rst

 In the case of an alias then it may be inherited from the right-hand-side of the alias.

 In the case of a member predicate we collect all member predicates that it overrides with declared QLDoc.
-Then if there is a member predicate in that collection that that overrides every other member predicate in that collection then the QLDoc of that field is used as the QLDoc.
+Then if there is a member predicate in that collection that that overrides every other member predicate in that collection then the QLDoc of that member predicate is used as the QLDoc.

 In the case of a field we collect all fields that it overrides with declared QLDoc.
 Then if there is a field in that collection that that overrides every other field in that collection then its QLDoc of that field used as the QLDoc.